-FMT\MTD.1/INI\DIS
+FMT MTD.1/INI DIS

-- 4. to identify themselves by selection of the authentication key - 5. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC] - 6. to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC]
+- 4. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC-1] - 5. to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC-1]

 FIA\UID.1.2 /PACE The TSF shall require each user to be successfully identified before allowing any other TSFmediated actions on behalf of that user.